A Brief History

 The primary mirror, which has a usable surface of diameter 3.89 metres, was aluminised late in 1974 and scientific work commenced early in 1975.
 Regularly scheduled observations began on 28 June 1975.

-In October 1974 the Board established temporary quarters in the grounds of the CSIRO Division of Radiophysics at Epping, a suburb of Sydney, to provide technical and administrative support for the telescope.
+In October 1974 the Board established temporary quarters in the grounds of the then CSIRO Division of Radiophysics (now CSIRO Astronomy and Space Science) at Epping, a suburb of Sydney, to provide technical and administrative support for the telescope.
 Subsequently, the Board decided to maintain this establishment, known since March 1976 as the Laboratory of the Anglo-Australian Observatory (AAO), as a complementary facility to the telescope on Siding Spring Mountain.
-The AAO Laboratory provides office, laboratory, library and computing facilities for scientific work, the development of instruments and software, administration and visiting astronomers.
+The AAO Laboratory provided office, laboratory, library and computing facilities for scientific work, the development of instruments and software, administration and visiting astronomers.

 - Research Staff